History of the FCDC

 The original focus of the program was to develop high lysine barley, however, this was changed to the 'Feed Grain Development Program', recognizing the need for diversification as well as the potential value of cereals for forage production.
 Dr. J. Helm was hired in 1973 and seconded to the University of Alberta, Plant Science Department to head the research program.
 The breeding program objectives were high yielding, high feed-value cereal grains to enhance the livestock feeding industry.
 This also included utilization of cereal crops for silage, grazing, and high-moisture grain.
 The research was carried out at the University under a contract between Alberta Agriculture and the University of Alberta until 1978.

 In 1978, the Field Crops Branch of Alberta Agriculture, together with the Feed Grain Development Program, was moved to Lacombe.
 Approximately 250 acres of bare land was purchased south of Lacombe for the research farm, bordering on the Agriculture Canada Lacombe Research Station.
 Today, the land base consists of approximately 390 acres (158 ha) that have been developed for field plot research.
-In addition, the office building in the town of Lacombe has a seed quality laboratory and and cold seed storage facilities.
 The research farm has a field service center, seed dryers, seed cleaning facilities, field laboratory and seed storage, equipment storage and growth facilities.

 Dr. P.E.
 Juskiw joined the program in 1988, initially as a research agronomist and now works on breeding two-rowed feed and malt barley.

 In 1997, the J.H.
-Helm Cereal Research Centre was opened, providing growth facilities and a laboratory for haploid production.
-Dr. J. Zantinge, a molecular biologist, was added to the team in 1999 and a new Cereal Biotechnology Laboratory was opened in 2000 at the AAFC Lacombe Research Centre.
+Helm Cereal Research Centre was opened at the research farm, providing growth facilities and laboratories.
+Dr. J. Zantinge, a molecular biologist, joined the FCDC team in 1999 and a new Cereal Biotechnology Laboratory was opened in 2000 at the AAFC Lacombe Research Centre.

 Dr. J.M.
-Nyachiro, a cereal breeder, joined the team in 2001 and is responsible for breeding six-rowed and hulless barley.
+Nyachiro, a cereal breeder, joined the FCDC team in 2001 and is responsible for breeding six-rowed and hulless barley.
+In 2003, Dr. Krishan Kumar joined the pathology group to help expand the disease research, primarily FHB and stripe rust.

 Other Documents in the Series